Overview

 Types of Rigs

-There are a couple different types of rig which may or may not be needed based on what you’re doing.
+There are a couple of different types of rig which may or may not be needed based on what you’re doing.

 Control-rig